vinhbt241/odin-flickr-api/README.md

 # Functionality
 This app fetches photos from Flickr by interacting with the Flickr API.
 Flickr API has a brilliant documentation and offers various methods to do a certain task.
 For the purporses of the assignment only few of them were used.
 For example, submitting your or someone else's ID in the form triggers flickr.photos.search method and return your or him/her public photos

+# Live Preview
+Click [here](https://shielded-reef-48622.herokuapp.com/) to use the app